You got your first film camera – congratulations!

 Kodak Ektar 100 is like the Wes Anderson of color film stock.
 The ability to produce vivid colors in bright light make images visually interesting, with high saturation and crisp captures.

 Take this 35mm color film stock on your sunny vacation, a trip to the county fair, or desert escape.
 (Or not!
-See below – we took our Kodak Ektar 100 to the rainy Washington Coast, and it turned out great too!)
+See below – we took our Kodak Ektar 100 to some rainy Washington beaches, and it turned out great too!)

 2. Lomography Color 400